evollu/react-native-fcm/README.md

 ### Versions
+- after v16.0.0, Android target SDK has be to >= 26 and build tool has to be >= 26.0.x
 - for iOS SDK < 4, use react-native-fcm@6.2.3 (v6.x is still compatible with Firebase SDK v4)
 - for RN < 0.40.0, use react-native-fcm@2.5.6
 - for RN < 0.33.0, use react-native-fcm@1.1.0